 Hemorrhage Control

 The #1 priority.
-Focuses on stopping arterial or heavy venous bleeding with hemostatics and pressure dressings.
+Focuses on stopping arterial or heavy venous bleeding with hemostatics, tourniquets, and pressure dressings.

-Life-saving tools for choking, allergic reactions, or respiratory arrest, including barriers and seals.
+Life-saving tools for choking, allergic reactions, or respiratory arrest, including CPR barriers and chest seals.

 Stabilization tools for fractures and sprains to prevent permanent nerve or tissue damage during transport.